Updated October 2, 2017. Originally Posted November 2016.

 Recommended Travel Backpacks

-Osprey Farpoint: The Osprey Farpoint is a full-feature backpack that is very comfortable and it’s my personal favorite.
+Osprey Farpoint: The Osprey Farpoint is a full-featured backpack that is very comfortable and it’s my personal favorite.
 It’s a bit more expensive than the Osprey Porter but it’s also a nicer backpack.
 Expect to pay around $160-$200.
 Available via Amazon, REI.com, and Zappos.

 Tortuga Outbreaker: The Tortuga Outbreaker is the third evolution of the Tortuga backpack line.
 It’s designed specifically for travel.
 It’s a solid backpack but it’s also one of the higher priced bags at $224-$249.
 Available via TortugaBackpacks.com